 - increased self-expression

-As we move into the second year of the COVID-19 pandemic, art can provide a window into young people's experiences.
+As we address the significance of how the COVID-19 pandemic has affected us, art can provide a window into young people's experiences.
 Dr. Nikki Martyn, Program Head of Early Childhood Studies at the University of Guelph-Humber, has launched the Child Art research study for just this reason.
 According to Dr. Martyn,

 Children express themselves through art and play, this includes their feelings and thoughts of their world.
 Through the collection of children’s art work during the pandemic we hope to see children’s experiences and perspectives of this unique time in history and ideas, thoughts and feelings about the future.
 It is the hope that through understanding the child’s perspective through their own voice that we will be able to understand how to support and respond to children’s needs and understand implications of the future generations of this time in history.